cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 # Security Considerations

 Each hash function variant accepts arbitrary input and maps it to a pseudorandom point on the curve.
-Points will be indistinguishable from randomly chosen elements on the curve.
+Points are close to indistinguishable from randomly chosen elements on the curve.
+Some variants variants are not full-domain hashes.
+Elligator2, for example, only maps strings to "about half of all curve points."

 # Acknowledgements